shaka-project/shaka-player-embedded/shaka/docs/symbolizing-crash-reports.md

 If you have a core dump for Linux, open it in `gdb` and enter `info share` and give us the address for our library.
 It will probably be near the top.

+If you have a core/minidump for Windows, open it in `cdb` or `windbg` and enter `lm` and give us the start address for our library.

 Symbolizing the stack trace